11 Things to Do in Verona, Italy + Useful Tips from a Local

 Verona is located halfway through between Milan and Venice so getting to Verona couldn’t be easier.
 Verona also has an international airport as it’s the closest airport to the Dolomites (there aren’t any more airports in the mountains).

-If you’re flying, you can fly to either Verona directly, or alternatively Venice or Milan and take a train.
+If you’re flying, you can fly to either Verona directly, or Venice or Milan and take a train.
 Verona Airport is small which means things move fast and there’s no need to be there hours before your departure.

 You can take a bus from the airport that will drop you off at the central train station (Porta Nuova).
 There are also many taxis and while it does take 15 minutes, it’ll cost you around 35 Euros to the old town.